55+ Membership Program

 See our age-friendly programming

 Below is a list of the workshops that are currently available to members.
-To register, please contact the Town Park Recreation Centre.
+Registration is required and is available online.
+You can also contact the Town Park Recreation Centre.

 Volunteering at 55+ events